syncfusion-content/flutter-docs/Flutter/cartesian-charts/legend.md

 documentation: ug
 ---

-# Legend in SfCartesian Charts
+# Legend in Cartesian charts

 The [`legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/legend.html) contains list of chart series/data points in chart.
 The information provided in each legend item helps to identify the corresponding data series in chart.